 Income tax is comprised of current and deferred tax.
-Current and deferred tax is recognized in comprehensive income except to the extent that it relates to a business combination, or items recognized directly in equity or OCI.
+Current and deferred tax is recognized in comprehensive income except to the extent that it relates to a business combination or is recognized directly in equity or OCI.

 i.
 Current tax